It takes a lot of work to run a fundraising campaign. In this post, I want to give you some tips on how to maximize the impact of your campaign.

-After the campaign was over, I sent out thank-you cards to all my supporter.
+After the campaign was over, I sent out thank-you cards to all my supporters.
 You can design the postcard myself, or use any thank-you card.
 I handwritten every card and mail it out the old fashion snail mail way.
 I also provided links to follow my journey on Facebook.
 Check out this video to learn how to print your own design.

 While I was on the mission field, I gave updates every couple of weeks regarding my work.
-It doesn’t have to be long, just some pictures and a summary of what had happened during that time.
+It doesn’t have to belong, just some pictures and a summary of what had happened during that time.

 When I came back from the mission trip, I sent out a longer summary and reflection of my trip.
 Thanking my supporters however much they contributed meant a lot more beyond the monetary amount.